 The purpose of this program is to provide a resource for students who have experienced a barrier to effective instruction during the COVID-19 pandemic, and thus fallen behind on their math skills.
 Our application process is designed to ensure that the program is a “good fit” for your child’s learning needs.

 The application process will review of the application materials by the program faculty, including review of parent and teacher statements.
 Additionally, a virtual math screening will be scheduled for acceptance into the program.

 In general, our program is appropriate for students of average or above average intellectual potential that are under- achieving in math.
 Our program is not appropriate for students with primary emotional or behavioral difficulties.
 Admission decisions are made on a rolling basis with the first review of applications occurring in mid-March.

-Please see the Math Masters website for a detailed schedule.
-The camp will run Monday through Thursday from 1:00 pm to 5:00 pm with drop off at 12:45pm.
+Please see the schedule at the top of this page under the section Program Schedule & Details.
+The camp will run Monday through Thursday (weeks 2 and 3) or Friday (weeks 1 and 4) from 1:00pm to 4:30pm with drop off at 12:45pm.
 Students attending Word Detectives in the morning will transition after lunch.
 Pre- and post-session assessments will be scheduled in June and August respectively.

 Each day will consist of: